Last Updated On November 16th, 2018

 Monero performance over 2017 courtesy of CoinMarketCap

 Despite the negative associations with completely anonymous transactions, the Monero solution is both highly stable and highly popular.
-Monero has recently announced that musicians such as Sia, Mariah Carey, and Slayer will now accept the currency as a payment method, paving the way toward increased consumer awareness and adoption.
+In news, Monero has recently announced that musicians such as Sia, Mariah Carey, and Slayer will now accept the crypto as a payment method, paving the way toward increased consumer awareness and adoption.

 With the upcoming implementation of multisignature support and I2P support, Monero is on the cusp of a highly disruptive growth stage.